icopy-site/awesome-cn/docs/awesome/awesome-digital-history.md

 - [The National Archives](https://www.nationalarchives.gov.uk/) - A non-ministerial department, and the official archive and publisher for the UK Government, and for England and Wales.
 - [The Proceedings of the Old Bailey](https://www.oldbaileyonline.org/) - London's Central Criminal Court, 1674 to 1913.

+### Latin America

+- [History of Science in Latin America and the Caribbean](https://sites.usnh.edu/hoslac/) - Curated portal containing primary source documents, maps, and visual sources detailing the history of science and medicine in Latin America.

 ### Netherlands

 - [Delpher](https://www.delpher.nl/) - Dutch newspapers, books and magazines.